cnabio/cnab-spec/101-bundle-json.md

     - `additionalProperties`: Output validation requiring that any additional properties in the resulting object conform to the specified schema.
 MUST be a JSON schema.
 (OPTIONAL)
     - `allOf`: Output validation requiring that the resulting value match ALL of the specified schemas.
 MUST be a non-empty array of JSON schemas.
 (OPTIONAL)
     - `anyOf`: Output validation requiring that the resulting value match ANY of the specified schemas.
 MUST be a non-empty array of JSON schemas.
 (OPTIONAL)
-    - `applyTo`: restricts this parameter to a given list of actions.
+    - `applyTo`: restricts this output to a given list of actions.
 If empty or missing, applies to all actions (OPTIONAL)
     - `const`: Output validation requiring that the resulting value matches exactly the specified const.
 MAY be of any type, including null.
 (OPTIONAL)
     - `contains`: Output validation requiring at least one item included in the resulting array conform to the specified schema.
 MUST be a JSON schema.
 (OPTIONAL)
     - `contentEncoding`: Indicates that the resulting content should interpreted as binary data and decoded using the encoding named by this property.
 MUST be a string in accordance with [RFC2045, Sec 6.1](https://json-schema.org/latest/json-schema-validation.html#RFC2045).
 (OPTIONAL)
     - `contentMediaType`: MIME type indicating the media type of the resulting content.
 MUST be a string in accordance with [RFC2046](https://json-schema.org/latest/json-schema-validation.html#RFC2046).
 (OPTIONAL)
     - `default`: A default JSON value associated with a particular schema.
 RECOMMENDED that a default value be valid against the associated schema.
 (OPTIONAL)
     - `definitions`: Provides a standardized location for bundle authors to inline re-usable JSON Schemas into a more general schema.
 MUST be an object where each named property contains a JSON schema.
 (OPTIONAL)
-    - `dependencies`: Specifies rules that are evaluated if the parameter type is an object and contains a certain property.
+    - `dependencies`: Specifies rules that are evaluated if the output type is an object and contains a certain property.
 MUST be an object where each named dependency is either an array of unique strings or a JSON schema.
 (OPTIONAL)
     - `description`: Descriptive text for the field.
 Can be used to decorate a user interface.
 MUST be a string.
 (OPTIONAL)
     - `else`: Output validation requiring that the resulting value match the specified schema.
 Only matches if the resulting value does NOT match the schema provided in the `if` property.
 MUST be a JSON schema.
 (OPTIONAL)
     - `enum`: Output validation requiring that the resulting value is one of the specified items in the specified array.
 MUST be a non-empty array of unique elements that can be of any type.
 (OPTIONAL)